25% MA Tuition Fees Discount for Durham Alumni

 You may be thinking about travelling abroad for a few years after graduation and supporting yourself by teaching English.
 Increasingly, however, it can be very difficult to find work of that nature without a formal qualification.
 So even if you are not considering a career in TESOL, you might want to consider that MA.

 Here is a list of MA programmes in the Faculty.
 For full details of the regulations for these degrees, see the Faculty Handbook.
+(NB.
+The MA by Research is not eligible for the enhanced alumni discount).

 |UCAS Code||Course name||Type||Year|